 Consider your property’s cooling and heating systems.
 If the furnace stops working in winter or the air conditioner quits in the summer, it could be a big problem.
 In many states and municipalities, a non-functional HVAC system—depending on the season—could be grounds for the tenant to legally vacate the property if you don’t fix the issue in a reasonable amount of time.
 In other words, there are high stakes involved here.

 That’s why seasonal tune-ups are such a good idea.
-A spring AC tune-up and fall furnace tune-up helps ensure that your cooling and heating systems are ready for the season ahead.
+A spring AC tune-up and fall furnace tune-up help ensure that your cooling and heating systems are ready for the season ahead.
 During a professional air conditioning tune-up, a certified technician will fully inspect and thoroughly clean out the system.
 They’ll check critical components and test the unit’s performance.
 If there are any lingering problems, they’ll report them to you so that you have the option to deal with them before they lead to a full AC breakdown later in the summer.

 Use a DIY approach for most upkeep